Working in the church, I’ve met some amazing men and women. There are even some I would call living saints.

 I want to tell you about one of them.
 His name is Jacob Mar Barnabas.

 He is known as Mar Barnabas, and he is a bishop in New Delhi, India.
 I had lunch with him a few years ago when was in New York.
 He’s unlike any bishop I’ve ever met.
-He has no chancery, no formal home.
-He runs his diocese on a small budget with almost no staff.
+He has no formal residence, no large staff.
 When Mar Barnabas travels to visit missions in his diocese, he often sleeps on the floor.

 But his enthusiasm is infectious — and so is his love for the poor.